 You’ll be able to move faster, lighter, and with a lot more ease (olders can help if you have young ones too).
 Fatigue for tween and teens isn’t as prevalent as it is with toddlers and this makes it easier to see more and do more.
 Park hopper tickets are a wonderful idea and it’s totally doable to visit multiple parks in one day.
 Talk about more for your money!

 We all agreed to take a slower pace and enjoy two to three parks with our park hopper tickets.
 Because we stayed in a Disney resort with magic hours, we were able to hit the Magic Kingdom park early, visit Epcot’s International Flower and Garden Festival and then see and do everything we wanted to until really late at night.

 STAY AT A MODERATE DISNEY RESORT

-One special tip for a family vacation to Disney with your older kids is to stay in a moderate resort hotel if you can swing it.
-Though a little pricier than the value resort hotels like Pop Century, hotels like Disney’s Caribbean Beach Resort are a little more grown-up but still loaded with fun.
+One special tip for a family vacation to Orlando with your older kids is to stay in a moderate resort hotel if you can swing it.
+Though a little pricier than the value resort hotels like Pop Century, hotels like the Caribbean Beach Resort are a little more grown-up but still loaded with fun.
 Choices of moderately-priced resorts are Port Orleans, Coronado Springs, Caribbean Beach Resort and the cabins at the Fort Wilderness Resort.

 These slightly more sophisticated resorts are quite an experience in themselves.
 It’s definitely recommended by us to spend a whole day exploring and relaxing at the resort of your choice if possible.